(TA Stroke Theory is the second of six theories comprising the body of TA Theory)

 Introduction

 Stroke represents an infant's need for touch.
 It is as much necessary for grown up adults as it was when we were infants and children.
 We observe that children seek undivided parental attention every twenty minutes.
-They engage in mischief if the same is denied.
+They engage in mischief, when the same is denied.
 This need for touch is fulfilled by adults by holding or shaking hands, an affectionate embrace, looking compassionately, speaking to each other, giving and receiving undivided attention, being praised or appreciated, being noticed, being thanked, being heard attentively, and many more similar.
 These are healthy modes of stroking.
-If these are denied or one experiences a lack of them recourse is taken to unhealthy modes.
-These result in hurt, injury, insult, pain, embarrassment, guilt or feelings of anger, sadness, anxiety, distress and the like.
-These are symbolic forms of touch.
 Prayer, meditation and social service also give an yield of healthy strokes.
+If these are denied, or one experiences a lack of them, recourse is taken to obtain unhealthy strokes.
+These are in the nature of hurt, pain, injury, insult, embarrassment, guilt or feelings of anger, sadness, anxiety, distress and the like.
+Strokes are symbolic forms of touch.

 Strokes have a bodily component.
 Strokes have survival value.
-Therefore, people seek them out.
-Some stroke is better than no stroke at all.
+They are therefore sought out, for some stroke is better than no stroke at all.
 When healthy strokes are not available people obtain unhealthy strokes.
 Stroke deprivation leads to neurological, psychological and emotional disorders in children.
-Stroke deprivation causes the spinal cord to shrivel up.
+Stroke deprivation causes the spinal cord to 'shrivel up'.
 Marasmus or Anaclytic Depression results.

 Definition of Stroke

-A stroke is defined as a unit of recognition.
+Stroke is defined as an unit of recognition.
 By unit is meant any activity that promotes recognition.
 Physical touch, looking and listening are the principal modes.
 Examples are given in the introduction.
 Stroke is also described by Berne as being a fundamental unit of social action.
-Social action is activity in twos and groups that contributes in mutual growth and development.
+Social action is activity in twos and groups that contributes in generating mutual recognition.

 Stroke Accounting and Stroke Economy